CERN httpd 3.0 PreRelease NotesPragma: no-cache supported; by sending this header

 server (contains a list of domain names).
 This works exactly

-environment variable on clients.
+like the no_proxy environment variable on clients.

 (Thanks to Rainer Klute for the patch!)
 This is only necessary